mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 However, in lots of cases, there's need to push updates from the server at will or even have low-latency bi-directional communication between client and the server.

-There are different ways to accomplish this and in this post I will try to give introductory explanations of various techniques used, how to write server in python as well as few hints how to integrate realtime portion to "conventional" website which is running typical Python Web framework like Flask or Django.
+In this post I will try to give introductory explanations of various ways to enable bi-directional communication between browser ad  used, how to write server in python as well as few hints how to integrate realtime portion to "conventional" website which is running typical Python Web framework like Flask or Django.

 Little Bit of Theory